The next morning the relative, clearly upset, scolded me: "Don't you know how to treat a book?"

 I stammered out an apology, not daring to mention that my Dangle over the Edge Method was me trying to show proper respect for her book.
 My usual strategy for saving a page was folding it over at the corner or simply setting the book down, splayed out.

 I felt like a book barbarian.
-Here, I'd always that how you treat a book respectfully was by reading it.
+Here, I'd always thought that how you treat a book respectfully was by reading it.

 Confession: as a kid I constructed high-rise apartment buildings for my barbie dolls out of books and blocks.